• Home

 Crochet baby blanket pattern – 3 hour easy project

 If you wanted a reason to love fuzzy yarn, look no further.
 This crochet baby blanket pattern is made with a super soft yarn.
 The Fuzzy Mesh blanket pattern couldn’t be any easier, squishier and cuter than this.

-And for the makers out there, the only counting you will have to do is on row one.
-The rest of the blanket is a one row repeat with a very easy mesh stitch.
+It will become easier after some practice.
 I know how fuzzy yarn can be scary to work with sometimes.
 But after making this blanket I came to the conclusion that what can be scarier and make it difficult is if you choose the wrong stitch.
-So the crochet mesh stitch is the perfect stitch for this kind of yarn because you only have to crochet in a chain space.

-As for the border, I wanted it to be thick to contrast with the body of the blanket.
+As for the border, I wanted it to be thick to contrast with the body of the crochet baby blanket pattern.
 So I chose to make it using the single crochet stitch with a chain 1 to increase, on the corners, which does not require counting either.
-Once you are passed row 3, I bet you will even be able to binge watch your favorite Netflix series while you make it.

-The yarn for this crochet baby blanket pattern
+Best yarn for this crochet baby blanket pattern

-The Bernat Pipsqueak is great for baby blankets.
-Because it is so soft and builds up very fast, you will love it.
-The material is 100% polyester and it is bulky (5) weight.
 And I haven’t seen any shedding at all either.
 However, due to the fuzzy nature of this yarn, it will be a little tricky to count and skip the chains in the first row.
-So to make it easier, when you are crocheting row 1, I recommend lifting every foundation chain with your fingers as you go.
+So, to make it easier, when you are crocheting row 1, I recommend lifting the foundation chains with your fingers as you go.

 Amount of yarn needed for the pictured blanket: